 "I also believe that this is an acknowledgment of our model.
-The life of a footballer isn’t easy and today we witnessed how that effort and hard work by athletes was recognised.
+The life of a footballer isn’t easy and today we witnessed how that effort and hard work by athletes was recognized.
 It was the complete package, not only for Messi.
 This guarantees the idea of the game and the continuity of the club.

-"Messi is marvellous when he plays, his four Fifa Ballon d’Or wins prove that.
+"Messi is marvellous when he plays, his four FIFA Ballon d’Or wins prove that.
 Additionally, he’s a fantastic and enchanting person.
 The truth is that we’re lucky to have him with us."

 Messi started 2013 with one goal in Barcelona's 4-0 La Liga win over Espanyol.